rockfordlhotka/Cloud-Native-HOL/src/Lab00/readme.md

 ### Starting minikube

-1. Type `minikube start --vm-driver hyperv --hyperv-virtual-switch "Default Switch"`
+1. Type `winpty minikube start --vm-driver hyperv --hyperv-virtual-switch "Default Switch"`

 Alternately you can use pre-built bash shell scripts to start/stop the cluster: